zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 Once I came to understand how Promises worked and their caveats, I came to really like them.
 They have lead to very clean and elegant code in my projects.
 There's so much more to talk about too, this article is just the beginning!

+You should [follow me on Twitter](http://twitter.com/cityfortyone) to find out when I write another guide like this.